 - Process optimization and cost reduction

-- Improved quality of business analytics based on labeling system data
+- Improved business analytics quality based on labeling system data

 - Protection of the brand of a conscientious manufacturer